survivejs/react-book/README.md

-Implementing a Basic Note App | First steps with React | 90% React and Flux | Improving architecture by using Flux (Alt) | 70% From Notes to Kanban | Integrating Baobab | 65%
-Kanban Style | Styling application | 90%
+Implementing a Basic Note App | First steps with React | 90% React and Flux | Improving architecture by using Flux (Alt) | 70% From Notes to Kanban | Integrating Baobab | 65% Styling React | Styling application | 90%
 Polishing Kanban | Adding DnD | 20%
 Authoring Libraries | How to author libraries at NPM using Webpack | 90%